 AT&T DSL In Oakland

 2. Because it is such a crappy old technology, buying your own equipment is almost impossible.
-Companies are simply not making modems and routers for consumers to buy because it is not a good sector to invest in.
-They are all super out dated with routers like Wireless N 300.
+Companies are just not making modems and routers for consumers to buy because it is not a profitable sector to invest in.
+They are all extremely outdated routers like Wireless N 300.
+This is laughable to anyone who knows about Networking.

-3. Your speed performance is going to matter on how close you are to the CO or RT and in many cases, you are not close.
+3. Your speed performance is going to matter on how close you are to the CO(Central Office) or RT(Remote Terminal), and in many cases, you are not close because AT&T cuts corners.

-5. Because it relies on copper telephone wires, you are dealing with whatever ancient lines are inside your home and in many cases they are deteriorating and send spotty signals for poor service.
-This is something you won’t know until you get it installed and find out the hard way.
+5. Because DSL relies on copper telephone wires, you are dealing with whatever ancient lines are inside your home, and in many cases, they are deteriorating and send spotty signals for poor service.
+This is something you won’t know until you get it installed and find out the hard way after a technician waste hours spread out over multiple appointments with “4 hour windows”.
+With this information, you can take a guess at how old your janky Oakland building is and assume the copper wires in the walls could have segments of wire from the late 1800’s to the 1960’s.

 - Old technology on its way out